cognitedata/cognite-sdk-python/docs/source/cognite.rst

 Create an asset hierarchy
 -------------------------
+CDF organizes digital information about the physical world.
+Assets are digital representations of physical objects or groups of objects, and assets are organized into an asset hierarchy.
+For example, an asset can represent a water pump which is part of a subsystem on an oil platform.

+At the top of an asset hierarchy is a root asset (e.g., the oil platform).
+Each project can have multiple root assets.
+All assets have a name and a parent asset.
+No assets with the same parent can have the same name.

 To create a root asset (an asset without a parent), omit the parent ID when you post the asset to the API.
 To make an asset a child of an existing asset, you must specify a parent ID.